-One of the reasons why our overlap-based method did not perform very well lies in its inability to address more complex textual inferences, such as synonymy, paraphrases, nominalization/verbalization, etc. (Refer to [2] for more information regarding the use of specific means of expression.)
-Our error analysis reveals that a large fraction of the errors are indeed attributable to paraphrasing.
-In this manuscript, we presented the language-augmented method as a cheap and fast, albeit not highly accurate, approach to obtaining paraphrases.
+One of the reasons why our overlap-based method did not perform very well in 2012 lied in its inability to address more complex textual inferences, such as synonymy, paraphrases, nominalization/verbalization, etc. (Refer to [2] for more information regarding the use of specific means of expression.)
+Our error analysis revealed that a large fraction of the errors were indeed attributable to paraphrasing.
+In 2012 paper, we presented the language-augmented method as a cheap and fast, albeit not highly accurate, approach to obtaining paraphrases.
 The approach is based on bidirectional machine translation (to the target and then back to the source language) performed using Google Translate.
 We rely on the statistical variance of the automated translator, which, if applied several times with different intermediate languages, is likely to output a rich set of synonyms and paraphrases.
 We also believe that the more different the intermediate language is with the target language, the more likely it is to obtain paraphrases.
+This year we added some lexical knowledge to face the paraphrase variety in natural language.
+However, the results remained below the baseline and last year's accuracy values.

-Below we list three classes of issues addressed by the language-augmented technique.
+Below we list three classes of issues addressed by the language-augmented technique in 2012.